haberdashPI/vscode-modal-keys/README.md

 ![visual display of vim keybindings](https://github.com/haberdashPI/vscode-modal-keys/blob/feat-doc-display/doc_binding_example.png?raw=true)

-The above is a screen shot of the visual documentation feature of this plugin; you can access this feature using the command `ModalKeys: Toggle keymap documentation`.
+The above is a screenshot of the visual documentation feature of this extension; you can access this feature using the command `ModalKeys: Toggle keymap documentation`.

 The advantages of modal bindings are the rapid, speed-of-thought manipulations you can perform on text with a well-designed keymap and sufficient practice.
 The advantages of using ModalKeys specifically include: